Skip to main content

 SIM information

 Hologram Hyper IoT SIMs are identified by the SIM ID, which is Hologram’s unique identifier for a SIM card.
 Each SIM card connects to the internet through a connectivity profile.
 Most of our SIMs have a single installed profile.
 SIMs can have multiple profiles installed, and SIMs can switch between profiles on-demand using Outage Protection (if enabled) to prevent downtime and outages for your devices.
 However, only one profile can be active at a time, and the enabled profile ICCID is the ICCID of the profile currently active and able to use data.
 We call these SIMs “Multi-Core Hyper SIMs”.
+This provides more resilience and redundancy than a multi-IMSI solution, which operates within a single profile / mobile core.
 Hologram primarily stores and reports on information at the SIM level, not at the device level.

 Profile information